-Since lockdown in March 2020, Colchester Zoo launched an Emergency Operating Fund to help towards the zoo’s future which is still uncertain, even now months on.
+Since the first lockdown in March 2020, Colchester Zoo launched an Emergency Operating Fund to help towards the zoo’s future which is still uncertain, even now months on.

-Although the zoo received hundreds of donations, letters of support during closure and reopened again on the 18th June, the survival of Colchester Zoo is an ongoing battle – a battle that we fear losing.
-Especially now with another temporary closure during November due to the nationwide lockdown.
+Although the zoo has received hundreds of donations, letters of support during the number of closures we have since faced, the survival of Colchester Zoo is an ongoing battle – a battle that we fear losing.
+Especially as temporary closures and nationwide lockdowns continue into 2021.

 Colchester Zoo is set in over 60 acres and cares for over 10,000 animals costing over half a million pounds per month for animal welfare and the upkeep of the park.

-Despite Colchester Zoo reopening from the 18th June – 4th November, our capacity and therefore revenue was reduced to a third and so is struggling to see a bright future due to the huge reduction of ordinary income.
+Despite Colchester Zoo reopening between lockdowns, our capacity and therefore revenue has still been reduced to a third and so we are struggling to see a bright future due to the huge reduction of ordinary income.